 Each policy that provides specified non-salary compensation to a defined category of employees shall set out what types of non-salary compensation the campus or General Administration will provide, and the criteria for awarding such compensation.
 The awarding of non-salary compensation may be based on any reason or reasons considered relevant to attracting or retaining a faculty and staff of the highest possible quality.
-Decisions concerning non-salary compensation shall not be based in whole or in part upon any of the protected statuses included in Section103 of The Code.
+Decisions concerning non-salary compensation shall not be based in whole or in part upon discriminatory factors of the employee's race, color, national origin, sex, age, religion, creed, disability, or veteran status.